Inference-Time Code Selection via Symbolic Equivalence Partitioning: Experiments

 \subsubsection{Models}

 We evaluate our method across a diverse set of large language models spanning 4B to 20B parameters, including both instruction-tuned and reasoning-specialized variants.
-Specifically, we evaluate the Phi-4 family (Mini-Instruct, Mini-Reasoning, and Reasoning) and the Qwen-3 family (4B, 4B-Instruct-2507, and 14B), alongside Llama-3.1-8B-Instruct and GPT-OSS-20B.
+Specifically, we evaluate the Phi-4 family (Mini-Instruct and Reasoning) and the Qwen3 family (4B, 4B-Instruct-2507, and 14B), alongside Llama-3.1-8B-Instruct and GPT-OSS-20B.

-For all models, we follow the officially recommended sampling parameters (temperature and top-$p$) provided by the respective model documentation to ensure representative generation quality.
+For each model, we use the default or officially recommended sampling parameters when available, and otherwise use settings from a closely related model in the same family.
 Exact sampling configurations are reported in Appendix~\ref{app:param}.